usnistgov/REFPROP-docs/index.md

 5. Install version 10.
 6. If version 9.1 still shows up, uninstall 10, then install 9.1, uninstall it, and reinstall 10.
 (It’s painful, but seems to be the only way around this that we know of so far).
 If you don’t have the installer for version 9.1, let us know.
 7. If one of the beta versions for Refprop 9.4.x still appears, install it and then uninstall it.
 If you don't have the installer, email us to get access to it.
 8. If problems continue, go to Windows explorer, right click on the C: drive, go to Properties, and choose Disk Cleanup.
 If this is not available, go to Start and in the search menu type in "Clean up".
 Then click on Clean Up System Files and have it delete everything.
+9. Sometimes checking to make sure all Windows updates have been done and then rebooting the computer can fix problems, especially problems when using the Excel files.
+Be sure you go to "Windows Updates" in the Start menu, not just the updates that it tells you to install from time to time.

 ### OCX issues